Frequently Asked Questions

 - Cash or card for wetsuits or photo packages

-- Seasickness medication.
-You can pick up seasickness tablets cheaply from local drugstores, or, if you only ever experience very mild motion illness, ginger-based drinks can help stave it off.
-We also offer reusable PSI bands for purchase on the bus for $25 (pack of two).
+- Seasickness medication (if needed) You can pick up seasickness tablets cheaply from local drugstores.
+Or, if you only ever experience very mild motion illness, ginger-based drinks can help stave it off.

-We do not recommend bringing expensive jewelry or technology that is not waterproof.
+- Expensive jewelry, technology or other valuable or unnecessary belongings.
 Dolphins and You is not responsible for lost, stolen or water-damaged items.

 7 AM Tour